axioned/handbook/docs/processes/delivery/Continous/github-action/github-action-for-wordpress.md

 - <u>**A release and builds workflow**</u>
     This workflow runs tests and enforces lint after releasing code changes to Docker and building the application.
 It also deploys the final code to our production environment

-    you can see which jobs and steps happen in the [workflow](https://github.com/aaronwinston/open-sauced/blob/main/.github/workflows/release.yml) for yourself.
+    You can see which jobs and steps happen in the [workflow](https://github.com/aaronwinston/open-sauced/blob/main/.github/workflows/release.yml) for yourself.
 </br>

 - <u>**A storybook deployment workflow**</u>